Imperssonator/GTFiber2/README.md

 # GTFiber 2
-This is the public-facing repository for the Mac OS version of GTFiber.
+This is the public-facing repository for GTFiber 2.0.
 GTFiber is an open source program for automated quantitative analysis of images of fibrillar microstructures.

 ![Imgur](http://i.imgur.com/GDL2HQP.png)